-The HC-05 bluetooth module is used to add bluetooth capability to any Arduino project.
+The HC-05 Bluetooth module is used to add Bluetooth capability to any Arduino project.
 The module can be integrated into any project without the need to add complicated code.
 I've been using these modules for a number of years to get remote telemetry from projects and to send commands without the need for wires.
-During this time I have wished that I could program my micro controller through the bluetooth module however this isn't possible with a HC-05 out of the box.
+During this time I have wished that I could program my micro controller through the Bluetooth module however this isn't possible with a HC-05 out of the box.
 The modification shown on this page will allow you to use the HC-05 to remotely program an Arduino micro controller.
 It's easy to implement and can be added to any projects.
 For new projects you can add the circuit to your projects circuit board and for existing projects you can modify the HC-05 and connect the reset pin as shown below.

 The below diagram is of the HC-05 modification;